mhorga/mhorga.github.io/_posts/2016-03-14-a-first-look-at-the-swift-express-web-server.markdown

 $ swift-express run
 {% endhighlight %}

 Now, test it in the browser at [localhost:9999/new?message=Hello](http://localhost:9999/new?message=Hello).
 You should see a white page with just __Hello__ written on it, or whatever string you choose to put after the __=__ character in the `URL`.
-You can also create pages the good ol' way, so add this new API method to your class:
+You can also create pages in the good ol' way, so add this new API call to your class:

+{% highlight swift %}
 app.get("/hello") { request in
     return Action.ok(AnyContent(str: "<h1>Hello Express!!!</h1>", contentType: "text/html"))
 }
+{% endhighlight %}

 Again, build and run your project from command line, and then point your browser to [localhost:9999/hello](http://localhost:9999/hello).
 You should see only the header message __Hello Express!!!__.

+Ok, you might say, but this is a web service and we want it to let us get data feeds from it.
+Easy task!
+Just create a new API call and make sure it generates a JSON feed:

+{% highlight swift %}
+app.get("/election") { request in
+    let candidates = [
+        [ "name": "Bernie" ],
+        [ "name": "Hillary" ],
+        [ "name": "Donald" ],
+    ]
+    return Action.render(JsonView.name, context: candidates) }
+{% endhighlight %}

+Build and run your project again, and point your browser to [localhost:9999/election](http://localhost:9999/election).

 Until next time!